-- 4, (4-6 oz.) salmon filets
+- 4 (4-6 oz.) salmon filets

-- 1, (8-12 oz.) bunch of asparagus spears, rinsed, woody ends removed
+- 1 (8-12 oz.) bunch of asparagus spears, rinsed, woody ends removed

-- 1/4 c. lime juice (juice of 1 lime)
+- 1/4 cup lime juice (juice of 1 lime)

-- 1/4 c. lemon juice (juice of 1 lemon)
+- 1/4 cup lemon juice (juice of 1 lemon)

 - 2 Tbsp. honey

-- 2 cloves, minced garlic (about 2 tsp.)
+- 2 Teaspoons minced garlic (about 2 cloves)

 - salt and pepper to taste

 - Evenly place the asparagus on the prepared pan.
 Place the salmon filets on top of the asparagus.

 - Remove from oven, and serve right away.